TradeRES/hands-on-mascem-restrade/README.md

-# Hands-on MASCEM-RESTrade simulation of market bundles<br/>README
+# Hands-on MASCEM-RESTrade simulation of market bundles

-## TradeRES Iberian Stakeholders’ Workshop:<br/>Electricity markets with high shares of renewables
+## TradeRES Iberian Stakeholders’ Workshop:<br/>Electricity markets with high shares of renewables<br/><br/>Requested Preparations

-## Requested Preparations
 To avoid waiting times for downloads and installation processes during the workshop, we ask all participants to check if their system meets these requirements.
 Both, MASCEM and RESTrade require the [Spine-Toolbox] for the version shown in this tutorial.
 The [Spine-Toolbox]